Learning about KPS (Kerntiff Publishing Systems) Indexing-related Plugins for InDesign

 She believes strongly in giving back to a profession that has been so generous to her, and has presented workshops and published articles (in Key Words and The Indexer) on various indexing topics, instructed for UC Berkeley’s online indexing course, and served ASI in chapter and national positions as well as on its webmaster team.
 She is the current EIS Award (formerly Wilson Award) Committee chair.

 The webinar was presented on October 29, 2014 as part of a three-part series on Embedded Indexing in InDesign.
-If you prefer to register for all three sessions, please click to visit this page.
+If you prefer to view all three sessions, please click to visit this page.